Ahmed Yasser (footballer, born 1994)

-Ahmed Yasser Elmohamady Abd Elrahman (أحمد ياسر المحمدي) is a Qatari footballer who plays as a central defender for Al-Rayyan.
+Ahmed Yasser Elmohamady Abd Elrahman (أحمد ياسر المحمدي) is a Qatari footballer who plays as a central defender.

 Personal

 Ahmed was born in Doha to an Egyptian family.
 His father Yasser Elmohamady was a footballer in Egypt during the 1970s.
 He is the brother of fellow Qatar national team footballers Hussein Yasser and Mohammed Yasser.

 Club career

 Lekhwiya

 Born in Doha, Yasser attended the Aspire Academy in Qatar.
 In 2011 he joined Lekhwiya SC, and made his senior debut on 8 April of the following year by starting in a 1–1 Qatar Stars League home draw against Al Kharaitiyat SC.

 Yasser started to feature more regularly in the following campaigns, being mainly used in the AFC Champions League.
 He made his debut in the competition on 1 May 2012, starting in a 3–0 away loss against Al-Ahli FC.

 On 2 January 2014, while playing for Qatar in the 2014 WAFF Championship, Yasser was suspended by the Qatar Football Association for disciplinary problems.
 He was suspended from playing for his club until the end of the season, and his wages were held as well.